scott-diprose/py-dmm/README.md

-# pydmm-lib
+# pydtm-lib

 Object model for standardising the structure of metadata applicable for mapping from one source data set to a target.
 Potentially being reshaped during the transfer.

-pip install pydmm-lib
+pip install pydtm-lib

-from pydmm import mapping
+from pydtm import mapping